Garad Hirabu Goita Tedros Al Somali: The Assassination of Umar Din's son

 During the later early years of the conquest puppet Sultan Umar Din had hatched a plan together with top generals from the army of the Adal Sultanate to recapture the kingdom in order to reinstall Walashma power.
 For years prior there was consistent conflict between the Emirs and the Sultans battling over control of the kingdom, the Emirs hailing from the Abadir sub clan of the Marehan and the Sultans hailing from the Walashma.
 The animosity between the two dynasties was heightened when Abun Adashe was killed by Sultan Abu Bakr and he, the father brother of Umar Din was killed in revenge.
 This in turn lead to a coup attempt by the dynasty and their sympathizers.

 Prior to the conquest, it was also Hirabu who successfully defeated Sultan Abu Bakr, permitting the Imam to initiate the conquest.

 Umar Din along with Wazir Nur and Garad Akmoscia had initiated a plan with the aim of killing the Imam and making Umar Din ruler.
-Qadi Abu Bakr hearing this, travelled to Zerba where the Imam stayed and told him everything, the Imam responded, he was ready to cede the country to them, however Emir Hussein Al Gaturi and numerous others were strongly opposed to this, and told him to higher a huge army composed of the Somalis to end their plans.
+Qadi Abu Bakr hearing this, travelled to Zerba where the Imam stayed and told him everything, the Imam responded, he was ready to cede the country to them, however Emir Hussein Al Gaturi and numerous others were strongly opposed to this, and told him to hire an army composed of the Somalis to end their plans.
 In the meantime, the cousin of the Imam, Hirabu had already killed the son of Umar Din who had joined his father in the plot attempts and he sent a letter to the Imam asking for help, begging and exclaiming how Hirabu would kill him as well if he was not stopped.
-The Imam wanting to maintain law and order within the kingdom accepted his repeated apologies, and let his cousin go to the capital of the Marehan country in Kidad, pretending to hide to ensure there was lawfullness and order in the country, he later fled to hide in Hawiye country.
+The Imam wanting to maintain law and order within the kingdom accepted his repeated apologies, and let his cousin go to the capital of the Marehan country in Kidad, pretending to hide to ensure there was law and order in the country, he later fled to hide in Hawiye country.